ProjetsPL/millto.web/collections/_posts/en/3-simple-tricks-that-will-help-you-lay-tiles-easily.md

 {% endfaqQuestion %}

 {% faqAnswer %}
-Tiling the floor and walls looks quite similar.
+Tiling both the floor and walls looks quite similar.
 Preparing the surface is the most important step, as well as gathering all the necessary equipment.
 If you have everything, just choose the right technique and start laying the tiles - beginning at the most exposed spot.
 {% endfaqAnswer %}
 {% endfaqItem %}